30 Weight Loss Tips from Jillian Michaels

 "Make 80 percent of the food you eat healthy and take 20 percent of your daily calories and make them fun."
-Otherwise, you'll feel deprived and more tempted to go off the deep end,” Jillian says.
-The key to success here, however, is to pick indulgent(ish) treats that aren’t totally horrible for you.
+Otherwise, you'll feel deprived and more tempted to go off the deep end," Jillian says.
+The key to success here, however, is to pick indulgent(ish) treats that aren't totally horrible for you.
 Opt for a cheeseburger, over a triple- patty burger, for example.
-If sweets are your weakness, opt for these 20 Healthy Desserts for Weight Loss instead of scarfing down an entire pint of Ben & Jerries.
+If sweets are your weakness, opt for a healthy dessert instead of scarfing down an entire pint of Ben & Jerry.

 Learn to Navigate a Menu

 According to a European Journal of Clinical Nutrition study, people eat an average of 200 more calories on days when they eat a restaurant meal than they do when they eat every meal at home, which can really put a wrench into your weight loss progress.
 To stay on track, Jillian suggests sticking to items that are steamed, boiled, baked, grilled, poached, or roasted.
 That means no french fries or tempura-topped sushi rolls, sorry!
 If you don't see anything that fits the nutritional bill on the menu, speak up and make a special request.
 Restaurant kitchens are filled will all sorts of stuff so it shouldn't a problem to fulfill your specific requests.
 "If you're too uncomfortable to ask for what you need, tell a white lie: Say you're allergic.
 I know it's controversial to suggest this, but women, in particular, can really have trouble standing up for their own needs.
 So if you want the broccoli soup puréed without cream, tell the waiter you're lactose intolerant," says Jillian.